3mauroibarra/introduction-to-programming-course-OpenBootcamp/README.md

-# Curso de introducción a la programación - OpenBootcamp
+# Introduction to Programming Course - OpenBootcamp
-Ejercicios de Curso de Introducción a la programación.
+Course Exercises Introduction to programming.